mobiletonster/blogposts/special/dominic.md

-If you have ever wanted to truly help another human in need, in a desperate situation but 1) never really found a worthy cause where 2) even a small contribution of a just a couple of dollars could truly make an impact and change a life or lives for good, I hear you.
+If you have ever wanted to truly help another human in need, in a desperate situation but 1) never really found a worthy cause where 2) even a small contribution of just a couple of dollars could truly make an impact and change a life or lives for good, I hear you.

 As nice as “Sub for Santa” is at bringing joy to a family, or kids at Christmas time, it often feels a little less impactful than the situation that Dominic Wilson finds herself in.
 If you have even a couple of dollars, your collective contributions could change her life and her children’s lives for good so please consider helping if you can.